orf/wordinserter/README.md

   * Boo!
 I'm a **list**
 """

-# Parse the HTML into a list of operations then feed them into render.
+# Parse the HTML into a list of operations then feed them into insert.
 # The Markdown can be parsed by using parser="markdown"
 operations = parse(html, parser="html")
-render(operations, document=document, constants=constants)
+insert(operations, document=document, constants=constants)
 ```

 What's with the constants part?
 Wordinserter is agnostic to the COM library you use.
 Each library exposes constant